IBM/bee-travels-istio/README.md

 7. Open `k8s/carrental-v3-deploy.yaml` in an editor.
 Set the value in line 41 to the URL from step 3 and replace `$USERNAME` with `admin` and `$PASSWORD` with the password set in step 2.
 At the end of your URL, add `&tls=true`.
 Repeat this step for `k8s/destination-v3-deploy.yaml` and `k8s/hotel-v3-deploy.yaml`.

 8. Open the TLS certificate from step 4 and copy its contents **excluding the first and last lines in dashes**.
-Encode the content by running the following command and note the output:
+Encode the content by running the following command and take note of the output:
    ```
    $ echo <TLS_cert> | base64
    ```

 9. Open `k8s/mongo-secret.yaml` in an editor.
 Set the `dbsecret` in line 7 to the encoded value in step 8.

-10. Deploy the appication with version 3 services.
+10. Deploy the application with version 3 services.
    ```
    $ ./deploy-k8s-v3.sh
    ```